-This is subject to the definition of 'reasonable' which is not defined in the EA 2010 and is open to interpretation.
+The attendance at an out-of-office meeting with a client with a disability is a reasonable adjustment, if the reason the client cannot go to the solicitors' office arises out of their disability This is subject to the definition of 'reasonable' which is not defined in the EA 2010 and is open to interpretation.
 The interpretation of 'reasonable' will vary on a case-by-case basis.
 Distance and cost can be factors in establishing whether a request for an adjustment is 'reasonable', however, a number of factors would have to be significant to be considered appropriate justification for refusing the request.

-The justification required will vary with the size of firm, type of work being undertaken, resources available to the solicitor and the type of disability, as this will have an impact on the kinds of adjustments which may be required.
+The justification required will vary on the location of the office, on the type of work being undertaken, resources available to the lawyer and the type of disability, as this will have an impact on the kinds of adjustments which may be required.

-Issues around out-of-office appointments and/or travelling long distances without the client incurring additional charges can be mitigated with the use of technology such as Skype (which is free for both solicitor and client.)
+Issues around out-of-office appointments and/or travelling long distances without the client incurring additional charges can be mitigated with the use of technology such as Zoom, Teams, Facetime, Skype (which is free for both lawyers and clients.)

-Agreeing alternative methods for delivering the service to the client such as relying on suitable technology should be discussed with the client to ensure disruption is minimised for the solicitor and to ensure that the client does not receive less favourable treatment which arises from their disability.
+Agreeing alternative methods for delivering the service to the client such as relying on suitable technology should be discussed with the client to ensure disruption is minimised for the lawyer and to ensure that the client does not receive less favourable treatment which arises from their disability.